Codecademy/docs/content/language-agnostic/encyclopedia/what-is-machine-learning.md

 Machine Learning algorithms that receive labeled data as input and produce a prediction as output.
   * Regression: Predicts a continuous-valued output.
-  * Classification: Categorizes data points into discrete groups.

-#### Regression:

     * Linear regression: Plots the line or plane of "best fit" of optimal values for prediction tasks.
     * Logistic regression: Classifies elements in a data set into discrete categories.

-#### Classification:
+  * Classification: Categorizes data points into discrete groups.
     * Naïve-Bayes classifier: Uses Bayes' theorem of probability to perform classification of elements.
     * Support vector machine (SVM): Margin classifiers that define hyperplanes to separate data points into discrete categories.
     * Artificial Neural Networks (ANN): Classifiers modeled after biological neural networks with relatively high performance capabilities in regression and classification tasks.

 ### Unsupervised Learning